fanfanman/tweetme/README.md

 - Finished Views, Models modules of Django framework
 - Enabled Create, Update, Retreive and Delete function of tweets
 - 33% Completed

+### Update October 19th
+- Improving Templates module of Django framework by querying Bootstrap
+- Enabled Search function of tweets, which is filtering
+- I have to catch bus, to be continued...